OpenAtomFoundation/legal-license-translation/README.en.md

 - [Apache-2.0](https://gitee.com/OpenAtomFoundation/legal-license-translation/blob/master/%E8%AF%91%E6%96%87%E8%AF%84%E5%AE%A1&%E5%AE%A1%E5%AE%9A%E7%A8%BF/Apache-2.0%E7%BF%BB%E8%AF%91-%E8%AF%84%E5%AE%A1%E4%BC%9A%E5%AE%A1%E5%AE%9A%E7%A8%BF-20230409.md)

-We also set up a road map to further this Section: the experts will review permissive licenses in the first half of 2023, and copyleft licenses in the second half of that year, and specific-use licenses in the first half of 2024 and jurisdiction-specific and small-language licenses in the second half of that year.
+We also set up a roadmap to further this Section: the experts will review permissive licenses in the first half of 2023, and copyleft licenses in the second half of that year, and specific-use licenses in the first half of 2024 and jurisdiction-specific and small-language licenses in the second half of that year.
 We encourage you to change your submission timeline in accordance with this review plan!

 _For any suggestions or questions concerning the submission or the review, please contact us at Translation@openatom.io.
 Thank you!_